Putin declares holy war on Western 'satanism'

 He jeered the European public for soaring food and energy prices due to his invasion.
 "You need food," Putin said.
 "You can't heat your apartments", he said.

-But the rest of his speech went along well-worn lines, accusing "the West" of imperialism, colonialism, hypocrisy, and historical sins such as the bombing of Hiroshima and Dresden in WW2.
+The rest of his speech went along well-worn lines, accusing "the West" of imperialism, colonialism, hypocrisy, and historical sins such as the bombing of Hiroshima and Dresden in WW2.

 Satanic phantasmagoria and sexual hate-speech are also familiar themes in Russian propaganda.

-While Putin is known for using surprisingly foul-mouthed language, such as necrophiliac jokes, at public events, his mixture of sex, religion, and geopolitics on Friday was more extreme than ever.
+But while Putin is known for using surprisingly foul-mouthed language, such as necrophiliac jokes, at public events, his mixture of sex, religion, and geopolitics on Friday was more extreme than ever.

 For their part, EU leaders are preparing to impose new sanctions on Russia when they meet in Prague next week.